Carl Reiner, beloved creator of ‘Dick Van Dyke Show,’ dies

 Besides “All of Me,” Reiner directed Martin in “Dead Men Don’t Wear Plaid,” “The Man With Two Brains” and “The Jerk.”

-Carl Reiner was born in 1922, in New York City’s borough of the Bronx, one of two sons of Jewish immigrants: Irving Reiner, a watchmaker, and his wife, Bessie.
+Reiner was born in 1922, in New York City’s Bronx borough, one of two sons of Jewish immigrants: Irving Reiner, a watchmaker, and his wife, Bessie.
 He grew up in a working-class neighborhood, where he learned to mimic voices and tell jokes.
 After high school, Reiner attended drama school, then joined a small theater group.

 “It was a terrific experience, but I wasn’t getting any money for it,” he told the Akron Beacon Journal in 1963.
 “I got uppity one day — after all, the audience was paying from 22 to 88 cents for admission — and I demanded to be paid.
 They settled for $1 a performance and I ... became their highest-priced actor.”